wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.8 =

+* Fixed an undefined function error
+* Stopped GigPress CSS from loading in the header when it's not enabled
+* Fixed error where Icon Upload would fail in admin
+* Updated Ajax Upload script to v3.9

 = Version 1.9.7.7 =

 * Fixed broken post thumbs reflections on Android.
 Now reflections only show for iPhone/iPod